All You Need to Know Before Visiting Schonbrunn Palace

 Bathed in the glow of sunlight streaming through the windows and adorned with golden rococo decorations, the Great Gallery stands as the crowning jewel of Schönbrunn Palace.

-This room, the largest in the palace, has been the setting for grand courtly events and gatherings, its magnificence echoing the opulence of a bygone era.
+This room, the largest in the palace, has been the setting for grand courtly events and gatherings.
+Its magnificence echoes the opulence of a bygone era.

 The Great Gallery continues to host various events such as concerts and receptions to this day.